abi-am/omicss-25/NGS data analysis & file manipulation/alignment_practice/README.md

 ### ALIGNMENT TO A REFERENCE

-Before we get to the alignment, we might need to perform **adapter trimming**.
+Before we get to the alignment, we should do some quality control.
+Take a look at `fastqc` reports for your samples.
+What do you see?

+> NOTE: if you don't have the reports, think back to the previous practice and produce them :)

+Normally, we would perform **adapter trimming** at this stage.

 During sequencing, adapters (sequences—short artificial sequences used in library preparation) can sometimes be read into the output FASTQ files.
 These non-biological sequences can interfere with downstream analysis like alignment and variant calling, so we must remove them.

 Their presence is typically indicated by the FASTQC report.
-The reports are available for your perusal in the same folder as the data.

-We will use the command line tool [cutadapt](https://cutadapt.readthedocs.io/en/stable/guide.html) for this.
+We can use the command line tool [cutadapt](https://cutadapt.readthedocs.io/en/stable/guide.html) for this.

 > NOTE: when performing the same operation on multiple samples, you can loop over them in your script.